marinebon/info-mb/prep/plot_caption/pennate_diatoms.md

-In 2015 there was a wide-spread bloom of domoic acid-producing pennate diatoms.
+<p></p>In 2015 pennate diatom levels were elevated and there was a wide-spread bloom of domoic acid-producing pennate diatoms, an event also know as harmful algal bloom or HAB. https://sanctuarysimon.org/monterey-bay-nms/harmful-algal-blooms/